fluent/fluent-bit-docs/pipeline/inputs/windows-event-log-winevtlog.md

 `Event_Query` parameter can handle XML query for filtering Windows EventLog when collecting them.
 This parameter is able to handle both of [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath) and XML Query queries.
-For further description, please refer [the MSDN doc](https://learn.microsoft.com/en-us/windows/win32/wes/consuming-events).
+For further details, please refer to [the MSDN doc](https://learn.microsoft.com/en-us/windows/win32/wes/consuming-events).

 ### Command Line